 "We Don't Need Another Hero" - A Younger & Older Youth Discussion with Music Videos

-This lesson features two video clips which present the same poignant song, "We Don't Need Another Hero," in two different ways.
+This lesson features two video clips that present the same poignant song, "We Don't Need Another Hero," in two different ways.
 The first version is sung by Tina Turner, "the Queen of Thunderdome," and the second is sung by Pilate and Jesus in The Passion.

 This "youth lesson" is something of a departure for the Rotation Writing Team.
 Normally we focus on elementary kids.
 But while working on the "Judges Then, Judges Now" lesson set, we realized that every lesson in the set could easily be adapted for younger and older youth classes, ...and should be.
 The topic of "violence and outsiders" is especially important for this age group and very much in the news, in the movies, and in their lives.

-Copyright 2017, The Rotation.org Writing Team
+The Rotation.org Writing Team